Working from home in the education industry

 It can be easy to fall into the habit of bringing your laptop onto the sofa or in bed.
 However, working from spaces typically reserved for leisure and relaxation can make it difficult to switch off at the end of the day.

 If possible, set up a dedicated working space with minimal disruption, such as a study, dining room table or anywhere in your home with minimal distractions.
 You’ll instinctively slip into ‘work mode’ whenever you sit in that space.

 3. Take breaks (and move around)

-Education professionals are known for being overworked and can often find it difficult to take breaks without distractions from colleagues and pupils.
-Working from home can be an excellent opportunity to encourage regular breaks without distractions from pupils.
+Education professionals are often overworked and can find taking breaks without distractions from colleagues and pupils challenging.
+Working from home can be an excellent opportunity to encourage regular intervals without distractions from pupils.